JungJiYeoung/JungJiYeong/README.md

 ### Hi there 👋

+I'm Jiyeong

+I'm very cute girl~ and i wanna be a hot lady.

+seeya

 <!--
 **JungJiYeoung/JungJiYeoung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.